Spain 2024

 Church Entrance.

 A medieval building with more recent construction attached.
+The spire of the 19th Century cathedral is visible in the background.

-This is part of a Roman gate.
+This is part of a Roman gate and the oldest structure in the Gothic Quarter.

 Another view of the gate – note that it is attached to structures from different eras.